LocPham263/Fashion_recommender/README.md

 # Fashion_recommender
 The Fashion_recommender (FR) system recommends similar items to the buyers based on the input item.

 The dataset used in this project is [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist), an extremely popular dataset to verify machine learning algorithms.
 The methodology proposed in this work includes hand-crafted features extraction based on traditional image processing algorithms, along with machine learning algorithms to classify the obtained features.
 The final results of the proposed method reach a promising accuracy of 82%, which is acceptable with hand-crafted feature extrator.
+Besides, Deeplearning method is also used as a reference to evaluate the proposed method.
 To visualize the results of the FR system, we randomly choose an image in the dataset, use the proposed method to predict its class (genres), and perform feature matching to find k-nearest items in its class.
 The details regarding dataset, methodology, results/dicussion and conclusion are as follows:

 # Table of Contents
 1. [Usage](#para1)